sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

 In the Multi NPU devices, the services could be broadly classified into

-*  Global services like database, snmp, pmon, telemetry running in the dockers running in the linux "host" namespace.
+*  Global services like database, snmp, pmon, telemetry running in the dockers running in the linux "host".
    We call it "global" namespace.

 *  NPU specific services like database, swss, syncd, bgp, teamd, lldp etc which runs in a separate "namespace" created.
 The method used currently to seggregate services per NPU is "linux network namespace" and there is a one-to-one mapping between the number of NPUs and linux network namesapces created.
 We call it "NPU" namespace.